perseusrealdeal/PerseusDarkMode/README.md

 # In Brief

 > This library lets a developer being awared of Dark Mode via a variable `DarkMode.style`.
-Also, the library gives opportunity to change the value of Dark Mode in runtime.
+Also, with this library it is possible to change the value of Dark Mode in runtime easily.

 ## Reqirements